baylonp/NetworkSecurity_WPA2_Enterprise_Attacks/README.md

 ![image](https://github.com/user-attachments/assets/b8d3c078-113c-4b43-94ad-85667501e63d)

 Since we wanted to try also the **Disassociation attack**, we wrote a script that is almost the same as the deauth one but the difference lies in the packet that the Disassociation function builds, adding a Dot11Disass frame.

+## Possible Mitigations

+When using a **WPA2-Enterprise** network, mitigating deauthentication attacks requires a combination of security measures that strengthen the network against unauthorized disconnection attempts.
+One of the most effective defenses is enabling **802.11w**, also known as Protected Management Frames **(PMF)**.

+PMF encrypts critical management frames, including deauthentication and disassociation messages, making it nearly impossible for an attacker to forge them.
+Without PMF, an attacker can easily send fake deauthentication packets to disrupt connections, forcing devices to disconnect and reconnect repeatedly.
+By enabling PMF, especially in ”Required” mode rather than ”Optional”, you ensure that all devices must support it, preventing attackers from exploiting unprotected clients.
+Enabling this feature significantly reduces the effectiveness of deauthentication attacks in enterprise environments.

+Another essential layer of protection is implementing a Wireless Intrusion Detection and Prevention System **(WIDS/WIPS)**.
+This system continuously monitors the wireless environment for suspicious activity, such as an unusually high number of deauthentication frames.
+When a potential attack is detected, WIPS can automatically take action, such as blocking the attacking device, alerting administrators, or dynamically adjusting security settings to mitigate the impact.

+This proactive monitoring ensures that unauthorized deauthentication attempts are detected and neutralized before they cause significant disruptions.
+Reducing signal strength is another important, yet often overlooked, technique to limit exposure to potential attackers.

+If the Wi-Fi signal extends too far beyond the intended coverage area—such as reaching outside office walls or into public spaces—it becomes easier for an attacker to launch deauthentication attacks from a distance without being physically present inside the building.
+By adjusting the transmission power of the access points to only cover the necessary areas, it is harder for attackers to interfere with the network while still providing full coverage to legitimate users.